OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

 }
 ```

-These values are parsed from the metadata and Jinja structure and become part of the internal representation of the provision body within OneForm.
+These values are parsed from the metadata and Jinja2 structure and become part of the internal representation of the provision body within OneForm.

-Here’s an example of a Jinja2 inventory template that includes metadata and defines the full infrastructure mapping:
+Here is an example of a Jinja2 inventory template that includes metadata and defines the full infrastructure mapping:

 ```jinja2
 {#